-It immediately became a publishing sensation as it entered the Sunday Times publishing best sellers list where is stayed for a record-breaking 63 weeks earning it a place in the Guinness Book of World Records.
-Additionally, it was recently named by the Sunday Times as the best-selling book of the 1970s and remains at No. 4 in the overall best-seller lists of the last 40 years.
+It immediately became a publishing sensation as it entered the Sunday Times publishing best sellers list where it stayed for a record-breaking 63 weeks earning it a place in the Guinness Book of World Records.
+Additionally, it was named by the Sunday Times the bestselling book of the 1970s, and remains at No. 4 in the overall best-seller lists of the last 40 years.

-Interest in The Country Diary quickly spread abroad and The Country Diary of an Edwardian Lady has been published in over 13 languages and merchandise programmes marketed in Europe, Japan, and the United States.
-The success also lead to a twelve-part television series being made by Central Television in 1988 based upon the life of Edith Holden which was broadcast both in the UK and internationally.
+Interest in The Country Diary quickly spread abroad.
+‘The Country Diary of an Edwardian Lady’ has been published in over 13 languages with merchandise programs marketed in Europe, Japan, and the United States.
+The success also leads to a twelve-part television series made by Central Television in 1988 based upon the life of Edith Holden which was broadcast both in the UK and internationally.

 Chorion, the rights were acquired by Lilytig Limited, who confirmed The Copyrights Group as the merchandise licensing agent.
-Working with Rowena Stott, a number of new merchandising and publishing initiatives have been introduced, including new ranges of cards, stationery, ceramics and home furnishings.
+Working with Rowena Stott, a number of new merchandising and publishing initiatives have been introduced, including new ranges of cards, stationery, ceramics, and home furnishings.